Karl255/UserCSS-Styles/README.md

 - Stylus ([Firefox](https://addons.mozilla.org/firefox/addon/styl-us/), [Chrome or Edge](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne), [Opera](https://addons.opera.com/en-gb/extensions/details/stylus/))
 - xStyle ([Firefox](https://addons.mozilla.org/firefox/addon/xstyle/) or [Chrome](https://chrome.google.com/webstore/detail/xstyle/hncgkmhphmncjohllpoleelnibpmccpj))

+### From UserStyles.world
+Visit my profile over on [UserStyles.world](https://userstyles.world/user/karl255), find the style you want and click the Install button.

+### Directly from GitHub
-Next, open the `.user.css` file of the style you want to install (using github-monday as an example) in raw mode and an installation window should automatically pop up (if not, simply copy paste the UserCSS code into a new Stylus UserCSS style).
+Open the `.user.css` file of the style you want to install in raw mode (direct links to this provided below) and an installation dialog should automatically appear.
+If not, simply copy paste the UserCSS code into a new Stylus UserCSS style.
+The metadata will link back to this repo and auto-updates will work.

 # Styles
-Short descriptions of each of my styles:

 ## [github-monday](https://raw.githubusercontent.com/Karl255/UserCSS-Styles/master/github-monday/github-monday.user.css)
 A UserCSS style to fix the calendar's first day of week on GitHub user profiles.
 This is achived by moving the squares into the positions where they should be.